thediveo/lxkns/docs/service-deployment.md

   - `CAP_DAC_OVERRIDE` allows us to connect to the containerd API socket without being root.

-The convertainerized lxkns service correctly handles these pitfalls:
+The containerized **lxkns** service correctly handles these pitfalls:

 - **reading from other mount namespaces**: in order to discover mount points from a process-less bind-mounted mount namespace, lxkns usually simply kicks